I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

   bitbake <image-name>

-Here <image-name> is one of the images listed above, for example core-image-minimal.
+Here <image-name> is one of the images listed above, for example fus-image-std.
 This will download all the required source packages, patch them, configure them, compile them, and assemble them in a package system and in target images.
 This includes binaries for the bootloader, the Linux kernel and the root filesystem.
 Even the toolchain, that is used for compiling these packages is built during this process.
 Therefore building can take quite a long time, even several hours.
 For example the rather complex fsl-image-machine-test